gitpatrickv/fullstack-springboot-ecommerce-remake/README.md

 More features are being added.

 ## Project Overview
-This personal project is focused on creating an online shopping platform similar to Shopee.
+This personal project focuses on creating an online shopping platform similar to Shopee.
-The goal is to enhance my skills in both backend and frontend development, explore different techniques and refactor [My First Full-Stack Project](https://github.com/gitpatrickv/Fullstack-Ecommerce-Backend-Springboot), which has messy and unstructured code.
+The goal is to enhance my skills in both backend and frontend development, explore different techniques (such as the Factory Pattern) and refactor [my first full-stack project](https://github.com/gitpatrickv/Fullstack-Ecommerce-Backend-Springboot), which has messy and unstructured code.
 Additionally, this project serves as a reference for when I use different backend or frontend frameworks, helping me easily recall key concepts and techniques.